totaloncue/guides/infra/haproxy.md

 1. How can a single HAProxy server handle multiple SSL certificates?
 1. Can multiple HAProxy servers run on the same machine
+1. What is the appropriate way to use chroot within Docker?

 ## Bot Protection